wp-plugins/somatic-framework/readme.txt

 * included the awesome Kint PHP debugger v.32 (http://code.google.com/p/kint/)
 * integration with the Debug Bar plugin for maximum awesomeness (http://wordpress.org/extend/plugins/debug-bar/)
 * when Debug Bar is installed, hit the ";" or "'" keys to toggle the debug panel in maximized or partial view
-* new API function: soma_dump() - outputs data to screen (or to the Debug Bar panel, much nicer!)
+* NEW API function: soma_dump() - outputs data to screen (or to the Debug Bar panel, much nicer!)
 * re-enabled admin bar on front-end (had been disabled globally, overriding user options)
-* new option: soma_debug - controls inclusion of Kint classes, Debug Bar hooks, and various debugging things.
+* NEW option: soma_debug - controls inclusion of Kint classes, Debug Bar hooks, and various debugging things.
 Defaults to off.
-* new js and css for injection on the public side of wordpress
+* NEW js and css for injection on the public side of wordpress
 * cleaned up all PHP Notice warnings! go ahead and turn on WP_DEBUG...

 = 1.4.4 =